Part 12: Strategic Capital Steering Group

 (ii) approve expenditure on developing proposals for strategic investments in the University’s physical estate and other academic resources (other than centrally run IT projects) that does not require the approval of Council;

-(4) liaise with PRAC to ensure that the proposals for strategic capital investment are compatible with the rolling capital programme;
+(4) liaise with PRAC to ensure that the proposals for strategic capital investment are compatible with the three-year settlement and long-term use of resources;

 (5) ensure that business cases for projects being considered by the Group have been appropriately prepared, signed by the appropriate officers of the University in accordance with the Financial Regulations and are consistent with the University’s priorities and plans; and